Chapter 7 : Seven

 But now she was awake, again.
 She wanted desperately to take another spoonful of potion and hide away from life for a few more hours – but she had a meeting to attend.

 Victoire dragged herself dutifully out of bed, picked up a crumpled set of robes from the floor, and threw it on.
 As she passed by her bedroom mirror on her way to the kitchen, she caught a glimpse of the ghost she had become overnight.
 Her complexion looked rather pale, and there were shadows under her eyes.
 In her Hogwarts days, Victoire would have stopped to examine her reflection, maybe even put on some makeup to cover the dark circles.
-But her appearance didn’t matter anymore.
+But her appearance didn’t matter to her anymore.

 Lorelei, dressed in a men’s button-down shirt that fell down to her knees, greeted Victoire in the kitchen.
 She was sitting on the granite counter, her legs swinging cheerfully back and forth as she kept tabs on the pancakes sizzling on the stove.
 Her dark hair was tied up in a large knot above her head, and she was humming.